MaiParamHooon/MyPersonalSite/README.md

 # MyPersonalSite
-It is a portfolio made for Practice with HTML.
+It is a portfolio made for Practice with CSS.